dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-We shoudl have now 2 additional classes.
+We should have now 2 additional classes.

 ```bash